AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 ![LoanNotRepaidSequenceDiagram](diagrams/loan/LoanNotRepaidSequenceDiagram.png)

 ##### 2.1.6 Edit Loan Feature
-The Edit Loan feature enables users to edit a existing loan.
+The Edit Loan feature enables users to edit an existing loan.
 The `Ui` class takes in the user input.
 This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index,  description, amount and date time using the `parseEditLoanCommand` method. `Parser` then calls the `editLoan()` method of the `LoanList` class which first deletes the `Loan` at the index before creating a new `Loan` and add the given `Loan` to the ArrayList at the given index.
 Below is the relevance of these attributes:

 | Class Attribute | Variable Type | Relevance                                 |
 |-----------------|---------------|-------------------------------------------|